Ado148/Invibe-task/README.md

 It includes **Spatie Laravel Media Library** integration for image uploads and several extra features to improve admin experience.

 ### Bonus Functionality
-- Language translations to the Slovak language is done using the Laravel
+- Language translations to the Slovak language is done using the Laravel.
+Service for the language switcher is already registered in the AppServiceProvider.php file.
+You can use it to switch between languages in your application.
+Here is the GitHub repository for the project from which I installed it and configured it: https://github.com/bezhanSalleh/filament-language-switch/tree/3.x

 - Soft deleteing fucntion, is implemented according the Filament documentation: https://filamentphp.com/docs/2.x/admin/resources/deleting-records